-The box office opens every day from Monday to Saturday from 10.30 am to 6 pm and on Sundays from 12 noon to 6 pm.
+The box office opens every day from Monday to Saturday from 12 noon to 6 pm.

-Please note that the evening box office opens 1 hour before Filarmonica concert performances.
+Please note that the box office opens 1 hour before Filarmonica concert performances.

 La Scala’s season calendar can be obtained free of charge from our box office and from the reception at Via Filodrammatici 2.
 It can also be posted for a small charge to addresses in Italy and Europe (€ 5) and other countries (€ 10) by sending a non-transferable banker’s draft made out to “Fondazione Teatro alla Scala” to Teatro alla Scala-Ufficio Spedizioni, via Filodrammatici 2, 20121 Milan, Italy.

 How to buy tickets

 Ticket prices range depend on the type of performance.
 More information can be found at the section Ticket Prices.

 Any remaining last-minute tickets can be purchased at the box office, which also sells 140 gallery tickets according to the times and procedures set by the “L’Accordo” musical association.

 Concessions are available for young people, the over-65s, patrons with disabilities and members of workers’ associations.

 What if I lose my ticket?